pinobatch/pently/docs/bytecode.md

 Arpeggio rapidly cycles a note among two or three different pitches, which produces the warbly chords heard in SIDs and NSFs by European composers.
-The arpeggio is specified as a hexadecimal number, similar to that used with the `J47` effect in S3M or IT or the `047` effect in MOD, XM, or FTM. with a first and second nibble representing intervals in semitones.
+The arpeggio is specified as a hexadecimal number, similar to that used with the `J47` effect in [S3M] or [IT] or the `047` effect in [MOD], [XM], or FTM, with a first and second nibble representing intervals in semitones.
 For example, `ARPEGGIO,$47` makes a major chord in root position including 4 semitones (a major third) and 7 semitones (a perfect fifth) above the root note.

 If the second nibble is 0, only two steps are used; otherwise, three steps are used.
 Thus there are three ways to make an interval of